NativePHP/nativephp.com/resources/views/docs/1/the-basics/application-menu.md

 Menu::edit('My Edit Menu')
 ```

-> The default menus often enable a number of common keyboard shortcuts, such as those typically used for cut, copy, and
+**The default menus enable a number of common keyboard shortcuts ("hotkeys"), such as those typically used for cut,
-> paste.
-If you decide to build custom versions of these menus, you will need to explicitly define these shortcuts
+copy, and paste.
+If you decide to build custom versions of these menus, you will need to explicitly define these
-> ("hotkeys") yourself.
+shortcuts yourself.**

+**On macOS, the first item in your application menu will _always_ use the name of your application as its label,
+overriding any custom label you set, regardless of which type of submenu you place first.**

 ### The App menu